bfeller/open_source_emr/README.md

 ## Getting Started

-The only thing you should need to do to get started is to run the following commands (if you already have a ruby environment setup):
+The only thing you should need to do to get started is to run the following commands (if you already have postgres and a ruby environment setup https://cloud.google.com/ruby/docs/setup):

     bundle install
     rake db:create